-- 3.1 It is the responsibility of the Councils to ensure that the organisation does not discriminate in the way it provides services and employment and that it promotes equality, diversity and positive community relations across the district.
-This is further explored within the County Council's 'Single Equality Strategy 2014-16'1. - 3.2 This EqIA ensures that equality issues have been appropriately addressed in the preparation and development of the SPD.
-This assessment highlights the equality and diversity considerations which have been considered in the creation of the SPD.
-This supports the assessment process and could potentially pre-empt any adverse impacts on equality groups which may result from the guidance contained within the SPD.
+- 2.3 It is the responsibility of the Council to ensure that the organisation does not discriminate in the way it provides services and employment and that it promotes equality, diversity and positive community relations across the district.
+This is further explored within the County Council's 'Single Equality Strategy 2014-16'1.

+- 2.4 This draft EqIA ensures that equality issues are appropriately addressed in the preparation and development of the SPD.
+This assessment highlights the equality and diversity considerations which have been considered in the creation of the draft SPD.
+This supports the assessment process and could potentially pre-empt any adverse impacts on equality groups which may result from the guidance contained within the draft SPD.

+- 2.5 For the purpose of this assessment, the following groups have been identified:

+- Age

+- Disability

+- Gender

+- Marriage and Civil Partnership

+- Religion & Belief

+- Race

+- Sex

+- Sexual Orientation

+- Gender Reassignment

+- Pregnancy and Maternity

+- Rural isolation

+- Deprivation

+- Caring responsibilities

+- Part-time or fixed-term working responsibilities